Cox provides cable Internet, TV, and home phone plans — often bundled together in “double play” and “triple play” bundle plans.

 For sports fans, Cox has a variety of Sports Paks offering general sports channel bundles.
 They also offer season and half-season packages including NBA League Pass, NHL Center Ice, and MLS Direct Kick.

-Keep in mind that these come at an extra cost on top of your base TV bill, but to be fair that’s pretty standard among TV providers.
+Keep in mind that these come at an extra cost on top of your base TV bill.
+To be fair, that’s pretty standard among TV providers.
 The season passes for specific sports (hockey, soccer, etc.) are more expensive than the “Pak” bundles overall.

 Cox has extensive International Programming, particularly their Spanish-language plans for Hispanic viewers.